 This post first appeared on Skubana, an all-in-one ERP system and operations platform designed for high volume sellers to run and automate their business.

 Let’s start with one of the core ingredients in any business’ success—its people.
 For American businesses, including the order fulfillment industry, in 2018 people will become a huge commodity.
 Nationwide, unemployment remains at 4.1% for the second month in a row*, the lowest level recorded in over eight years.
 While this translates into more Americans working—and an accompanying strong economic boom, it also makes for a tight labor market.
-Order fulfillment companies are currently struggling to fill their vacant positions.
+Online shipping companies are currently struggling to fill their vacant positions.
 To further aggravate the situation, this labor shortage comes at a time when consumers bring with them high expectations regarding products and services offered by eCommerce order fulfillment.
 Consumers are accustomed to—and have come to expect—same day shipment and next day delivery.
-These expectations are driving a 24/7 order fulfillment operation, adding to the labor shortage.
-Still, while the order fulfillment providers are experiencing a labor shortage, they are not the only ones.
-For many years, there has also been a looming shortage of truck drivers nationwide.
+These expectations are driving a 24/7 national fulfillment services operation, adding to the labor shortage.
+Still, while the eCommerce fulfillment services providers are experiencing a labor shortage, they are not the only ones.
+For many years, there has also been a looming shortage of U.S. truck drivers.

 Since 2012, when the shortage of truck drivers was estimated to be about 20,000, the shortage has grown five-fold, and thus by 2017 there was a national shortage of over 100,000 drivers.* This shortage is expected to grow even more acute, rising to 160,000 by 2022.
 While much of the shortage of truck drivers can be attributed to retirement, in the coming years the number will also increase due to a lack of qualified truckers joining the workforce, as well as industry turnover.The issue now is not just that of under-qualified truck drivers – there is also the issue of bondable truck drivers.
 With the newest delivery options, consumers can now schedule in-home delivery even when there is no one at home.
 By allowing a delivery person access to their home, consumers are inherently trusting a complete stranger to access their home.
 Amazon Key In-Home gives delivery people (as well as other individuals such as dog walkers) physical access to a consumer’s home.This delivery method is most often promoted as being a more secure method, since the package will be left in the home instead of the more traditional method of delivery: on the porch.
 However, this raises the question: Since the delivery person will have access to the consumer’s home, what additional security and background checks will be required?
 Complicating matters even further, there is the next question: With such a tight labor market, will the demand be met?This competitive labor market will most likely lead to the next significant order fulfillment industry trend—automation.